minhtr05/obsidian/English/Concepts/Dialogue.md

 Dialogue is used here sparingly to **remove the "boring parts"** of their conversation this is done by *entering the conversation late*.

-They avoid extraneious details that are uninteresting and unimportant to the story (e.g. Price to pay, )
+They avoid extraneious details that are uninteresting and unimportant to the story (e.g. Price to pay, how she'll pay, introductions), and instead begin with a